 Tim Harford is an economist, award-winning journalist and speaker, TV and radio personality, and bestselling author.
 His books, most famously The Undercover Economist, have been translated into 30 languages and have sold nearly one million copies worldwide, hitting the bestseller lists not only in the US, UK and Canada but in translation from Spain to South Korea.

 Tim is well-known as the presenter of BBC Radio 4's More or Less (named by The Times as its favourite Politics & Economics podcast) and the global hit series 50 Things That Made the Modern Economy on BBC World Service and Radio 4.
 The podcast version has topped the iTunes charts and has been called “superbly informative” by the Sunday Times.
+Tim also presents the weekly Radio 4 series How to Vaccinate the World which follows the race to roll out an effective vaccination against Covid-19.

 Although Tim is a serious economist - after a career spanning Shell, the World Bank and tutoring at Oxford University, he is now a visiting fellow at Nuffield college, Oxford - his unique talent lies in the humorous touch he brings to his subject.
 His weekly Financial Times columns have attracted a cult following.